Menu

 HOW TO GET TO CARNARVON GORGE

-Carnarvon Gorge is about 720km west of Brisbane, located between Roma and Emerald, so it’s a fair trek from the east coast.
-If you’re not averse to hours of driving, you can make it to the gorge within a day but it’ll be a long day.
+It’s a fair trek from the east coast but utterly worth it.
+If you’re not averse to hours of driving, you can make it to the gorge within a day but it’ll be a looong day.

 The gorge itself is easy to find as it’s well signposted from Carnarvon Highway.
 Head north from Roma (or south from Emerald) towards Injune along Carnarvon Highway, and turn off west onto Wyseby Road.
-This road eventually turns into Carnarvon Gorge Road and ends at the national park visitor area.

 BEST TIME TO VISIT CARNARVON GORGE

-In a nutshell, do not choose summer.
-It will be stinking hot in the gorge, and Carnarvon Creek may also run a bit high(er), making creek crossings more of a challenge, and maybe even impossible.
-Summer will be the wet season with rain a much more likely occurrence.
+It will be stinking hot in the gorge, and Carnarvon Creek may also run a bit high(er), making creek crossings more of a challenge.
+Some summers, they’re even impossible depending on the rainfall we’ve had.

 Late autumn and winter is best.
 Any time from May to September would be fantastic with temperatures usually heating up a bit more by September.